 Low Income Home Energy Assistance (LIHEAP)

-LIHEAP helps income-eligible people pay their heating utility bills.
+LIHEAP helps income-eligible households pay their heating utility bills.
 Applications are taken at the Township Office beginning September 1 for seniors and disabled individuals, October 1 for seniors, disabled individuals and families with children under 5 years of age, and November 1 for all who are income-eligible.
-This program ends for each season on May 31st.
+This program ends for each season on May 31st or until funds are exhausted.

-Seniors and disabled individuals who meet the financial eligibility guidelines can receive some financial relief for real estate taxes, rent, cost of pharmaceuticals, nursing home charges, and for individuals over 65, automobile license costs.
-Contact Senior Services for details.
-(630) 357-8058
+Seniors and disabled individuals who meet the financial eligibility guidelines can receive license plate renewal discounts and RTA Ride Free cards for Metra and CTA buses.
+Contact Senior Services for details: (630) 355-2786 x4403.

 Tax Deferral Applications

 This program allows eligible seniors to defer all or part of their taxes each year they qualify.
 Taxes are deferred until the property is sold or after the taxpayer's death.
 80% of the value of the property may be deferred.
 To qualify you must be 65 by June, have a total household income of $25,000 or less.
 Also you must have lived at the residence for at least three years, own the property, have no delinquent real estate taxes on the property, and have fire and casualty insurance on the property.
-Contact Senior Services for details.
-(630) 357-8058
+Contact the Assessor's Office for details.
+(630) 355-2444

 Funds for the City of Naperville are issued through the Township.
 These limited funds are used to ease an applicant's financial crisis, which could result in utility disconnection (however utility deposits are not paid), lack of medication, or eviction.